 The exceptions are:

-The tax for a violation of the Individual Mandate in 2014 is $95.00 or 1% of the person’s income up to $285.00 whichever is greater.
+The tax for a violation of the Individual Mandate in 2014 was $95.00 or 1 percent of the person’s income up to $285.00, whichever was greater.

-The tax for a violation of the Individual Mandate in 2015 is $325.00 or 2% of the person’s income up to $975.00 whichever is greater.
+The tax for a violation of the Individual Mandate in 2015 was $325.00 or 2 percent of the person’s income up to $975.00, whichever was greater.

-The tax for violation of the Individual Mandate in 2016 is $695.00 or 2.5% of the person’s income up to $2,085.00 whichever is greater.
+The tax for a violation of the Individual Mandate in 2016 is $695.00 or 2.5 percent of the person’s income up to $2,085.00, whichever is greater.